JC

 Worker fell at work.

 If you were injured at work because of any such willful misconduct, your injuries may not be covered by workers’ compensation insurance.
-Contact our workers’ compensation attorneys to discover if you can file a claim, or what other options might be available for you to receive payment for your losses.
+Contact our Savannah workers’ compensation attorneys to discover if you can file a claim, or what other options might be available for you to receive payment for your losses.

 Reporting A Work Injury In Georgia